98ping/spaces/README.md

 - fail-safe backup system
 - more user-friendly compatability options
 - ability to encrypt files and password-lock specific files on the file explorer
-- permission management similar to a git repo (read/write/admin/maintain)
+- divide permission management into 2 categories: global and per environment

 # using